cjsatuforc/Hashcat-Batch-Scripts/docs/index.md

 # How-To Use
 Go into the Scripts folder
 Paste your hashes in the input folder, the file needs to be called "hashes.txt"
-Go back to root
+Go back to scripts
+There you can see 3 attack-modes, click on one of them
-Open the start.bat file
+Open the hashcat.bat file
 You should now see a menu
-Select what mode
 Select which category your hash is in
 And then select a hash
 Let it run